Pathways to HEA Fellowship at Griffith

 How do I apply?

-In 2019, Griffith will use the Advance HE Direct application route for PFHEA application, including Advance HE resources.
+In 2020, Griffith will continue to use the Advance HE Direct application route for PFHEA applications, including Advance HE resources and Assessors.
 The application process involves:

-- Supported PFHEA applicants should contact an existing Principal Fellow for mentoring and support in developing their application.
-Peer mentoring among PFHEA applicants is also encouraged.
+- Supported PFHEA applicants are encouraged to work on their application from April-November, commencing with contacting a Principal Fellow for mentoring/support in developing their application.
+Peer mentoring among applicants is also encouraged.

-- Applications need to be completed by October 31 and submitted to email@example.com for final review prior to submission to Advance HE.
-(Applications may be submitted earlier in the year.)
+- Applications should be submitted by November 30 to email@example.com for final review prior to submission to Advance HE.
+(Applications may be submitted earlier.)